-The recent Target and Neiman Marcus credit card breaches are just the tip of the iceberg in a series of cyber-attacks that are posing an increasingly serious threat to the business world, experts say.
+Much like the Target and Neiman Marcus credit card breaches that have happened in the past, they are just the tip of the iceberg in a series of cyber-attacks that are posing an increasingly serious threat to the business world, experts say.

 In those instances, hackers were able to steal more than 40 million credit and debit card records from company servers and then sell the data on the black market for up to $100 per card.

 “The common perception is that the typical cybercriminal is somebody who works on their own, is a computer geek in a bedroom or garage, and tries to provoke havoc.
 In actual fact, because it’s such a lucrative business, (cybercrime) has attracted organized crime across the globe,” says Conor Madden, global sales director for WebTitan, a web filtering solution provided by SpamTitan Technologies, a global email and internet security company.